nix-community/robotnix/docs/attestation.md

       };
       services.nginx.virtualHosts."${config.services.attestation-server.domain}" = {
         enableACME = true;
-        #locations."/api/create_account".return = "404"; # uncomment to disable registration
+        #locations."/api/create_account".return = "404"; # uncomment to disable account creation
       };
     }
     ```

- 3. Register and optionally disable the registration.
+ 3. Register and optionally disable account creation.
 The start the “Robotnix
     Auditor” app on your phone and open the menu (three dots).
 Choose “Enable
     remote verification” and scan the QR code on your attestation server.